NoelM/noelm.github.io/content/posts/zig_threading.md

 ```

 Each task will verify from `[value ; value + shard_size[` all the possible prime numbers.
 In contrast with
-the previous example, here one requires a thread-safe allocator to create new nodes.
+the previous example, now it requires a thread-safe allocator to create new nodes.

 #### Wait Group

-The thread pool does not have a public `join` member, but it gets a `waitAndWork` instead that requires a
+The thread pool does not have a public `join` member but gets a `waitAndWork` instead, which requires a
 wait group (the _stdlib_ got one).
-This sounds odd, but mind to `reset` the wait group before using it.
+It may sound odd, but mind to `reset` the wait group before using it.
 Because it contains an `std.Thread.ResetEvent` not initialized by default.

 ```zig